cstml/tic-tac-toe-gym/README.md

 In the world of to,  tic tac toe championships are played best out of 1000.

+## Why?
+I've developed this to improve my understanding of AI opponents and improve my knowledge of Python.

 ## How
 I will implement two player classes
 - AI player